-Development of nano and micro breweries in North America, Europe and Asia Pacific is likely to complement segment growth.
+The development of nano and microbreweries in North America, Europe, and Asia Pacific is likely to complement segment growth.
 Increasing local support owing to high consumer interest is expected to boost segment growth as well.
-Micro breweries are expected to account for 20.5% share by 2022.
+Microbreweries are expected to account for 20.5% share by 2022.

 Normal beers occupied over 44% share in 2014 which is expected to decrease over the forecast period as more consumers realize and experiment with premium and super premiums.
-Increasing beer imports into China, India, Brazil and Argentina are expected to complement premium and super premium segments growth.
-Super premium beer is expected to witness highest growth rate of 6.3% over the forecast period and account for 20.9% share by 2022.
+Increasing beer imports into China, India, Brazil, and Argentina is expected to complement premium and super-premium segments.
+Super-premium beer is expected to witness the highest growth rate of 6.3% over the forecast period and account for a share 20.9% by 2022.

 Increasing innovation in the draught beer segment such as development of home-delivery systems such as the ‘The Sub’ by Heineken is expected to complement segment growth as well.
-Draught beer is expected to account for 12.8% share by 2022.
+Draught beer is expected to account for a share of 12.8% by 2022.

-Global beer market share is mainly dominated by multinational players such as AB InBev, SABMiller, Carlsberg and Heineken.
-These four players together accounted for around 70% of overall market revenue in 2014.
-The industry is characterized by increasing entry of local and domestic craft beer companies; however these account for a minute percentage of overall global market.
+The global beer market is mainly dominated by multinational players such as AB InBev, SABMiller, Carlsberg, and Heineken.
+These four players together accounted for around 70.0% of overall market revenue in 2014.
+The industry is characterized by increasing entry of local and domestic craft beer companies; however, these companies account for a minute percentage of the overall global market.